DeerTears/DeerTears/README.md

 ## Hi I'm Ember!
 I started the [GB Studio Community Assets](https://github.com/DeerTears/GB-Studio-Community-Assets) and have been working hard on updating the [GB Studio Beta Documentation.](https://github.com/deertears/gb-studio-site)

+I'm also known as Goodnight Girl for my Youtube Tutorials on [GB Studio Music](https://youtu.be/cLQ3ybY_ACA) and [.midi to .mod for GBT Player.](https://youtu.be/4AxZqK9_jKE)

 I use she/her & they/them pronouns.
 <!--
 **DeerTears/DeerTears** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.